adobe/butler/README.md

 ### Command Line Usage
 ```
 [16:06]pts/22:49(stegen@woden):[~]%
+./butler -h
 Usage of ./butler:
   -config.path string
         Full remote path to butler configuration file (eg: full URL scheme://path).
   -config.retrieve-interval string
         The interval, in seconds, to retrieve new butler configuration files. (default "300")
   -etcd.endpoints string
         The endpoints to connect to etcd.
   -http.auth_token string
         HTTP auth token to use for HTTP authentication.
   -http.auth_type string
         HTTP auth type (eg: basic / digest / token-key) to use.
 If empty (by default) do not use HTTP authentication.
   -http.auth_user string
         HTTP auth user to use for HTTP authentication
   -http.retries string
-    	The number of http retries for GET requests to obtain the butler configuration files (default "4")
+        The number of http retries for GET requests to obtain the butler configuration files (default "5")
   -http.retry_wait_max string
-    	The maximum amount of time to wait before attemping to retry the http config get operation. (default "10")
+        The maximum amount of time to wait before attemping to retry the http config get operation. (default "15")
   -http.retry_wait_min string
         The minimum amount of time to wait before attemping to retry the http config get operation. (default "5")
   -http.timeout string
         The http timeout, in seconds, for GET requests to obtain the butler configuration file. (default "10")
   -log.level string
         The butler log level.
 Log levels are: debug, info, warn, error, fatal, panic. (default "info")
   -s3.region string
         The S3 Region that the config file resides.
   -test
         Are we testing butler? (probably not!)
+  -tls.insecure-skip-verify
+        Disable SSL verification for etcd and https.
   -version
         Print version information.

 [16:08]pts/22:50(stegen@woden):[~]%